Bombing of Romania in World War II: 1944

+German raids

-Following King Mihai I's 23 August coup against Antonescu, the Luftwaffe retaliated from 23 to 25 August, and destroyed several buildings in Bucharest until their base just north of the city in Otopeni was itself bombed by the USAAF and RAF.
+Following King Michael's 23 August coup, the Luftwaffe retaliated from 24 to 26 August, until their bases just north of the city in Otopeni and Băneasa were bombed by the USAAF on 26 August.
+In the aftermath of the bombardments, many buildings in Bucharest were destroyed or damaged, and 30 airplanes of the Royal Romanian Air Force were destroyed on the ground.